Tracking Tropical Storm Beryl: How will it impact Texas and Houston?

 Texas prepares for Beryl

+Texans are preparing for Tropical Storm Beryl to make an impact on the coast, and Acting Governor Dan Patrick has expanded the state's disaster declaration to include 81 more counties, bringing the total to 121 counties.

-On Friday, Governor Greg Abbott announced a severe weather disaster declaration for 40 counties in Texas in response to Beryl.
-The Texas Division of Emergency Management has increased the readiness level of the State Emergency Operations Center, and Texas Emergency Management Council agencies are working around the clock, preparing state emergency response resources.
+The Texas Division of Emergency Management has raised the readiness level of the State Emergency Operations Center and Texas Emergency Management Council agencies are working around the clock.

 Click here to see the list of counties included in the disaster declaration.